-Model: m = 3 options per item, notional mark corrects for pure guessing ($\theta^ = -0.50$).
-See Tables 6, 7 and 8 for the detailed statistics.
+Model: notional mark corrects for pure guessing ($\theta^ = -0.50$).
+See Tables 3, 4 and 5 for detailed statistics.

-To get the intuition, recall that if examinees are risk neutral and the number of items is finite, it is efficient to induce the less able to omit (see Subsection 3.3).
+When the number of items is finite, it is generally efficient to induce the less able to omit.
 If examinees are loss averse, the less able spontaneously omit without the need to distort the marks.